abdulbarr-a-raji/text-analysis-model-stackjunior/README.md

 # text-analysis-model-stackjunior
+Fine-tuning 2 models for 2 text classification tasks:
+1. sentiment analysis
+2. subject analysis.

-Fine-tuning 2 models for 2 text classification tasks: Sentiment analysis and Subject analysis.
-This task is part of my internship at Stackjunior™️.
+### This task is part of my internship at Stackjunior™.

-# text-analysis-model-stackjunior

 ## Project setup
 ```